A quadratic identity in the shuffle algebra and an alternative proof for de Bruijn's formula: Preliminaries

 Each representation is also characterised by the trace of the matrix associated to each element of the group.
-This vector is known as the \emph{character} of the representation, and it is invariant under the conjugacy classes.
+This vector is known as the \emph{character} of the representation, and it is invariant under conjugation.
 Character theory is closely related to the theory of symmetric functions.

 In this section we focus our attention on the symmetric group and on the general linear group.
 Let $\mathrm S_d$ be the group of permutations of $\{1,2,\dots,d\}$, for $d\geq 1$.
 In the case of the symmetric group $\mathrm S_d$, the conjugacy classes are in bijection with the partitions of $d$, which are weakly decreasing sequences of positive integers that sum up to $d$.
 This bijection is given by the decomposition of the permutations in cycles.
 Given a partition $\lambda=(\lambda_1,\lambda_2,\dots, \lambda_\ell)$, we associate to $\lambda$ a Young diagram, which is just an array of boxes with $\lambda_i$ boxes in the $i^{th}$ row.
 Then, the standard Young tableaux are fillings of Young diagrams with all the numbers in the set $\{1,2,\dots,d\}$ that are increasing in columns and rows.